 “Don’t Hate the Player, Hate the Game”

 The game is about winning.
 The winner gets the rewards, perks, power, and fame.
 The loser is marked with public shame.
 Any elected official is rewarded for crushing the spirit of his political opponents with an increased chance of re-election.
 This is why partisan bullying behavior is frequent.
 At the campaign level, suppose that I reach out to the disenfranchised, this is a “losing strategy” because I have limited resources/time and the payoff is low.
 At the other end, the incumbent mayor may have the resources, time, and money to reach out to disenfranchised voters, though the result may backfire, where they may vote for his opponent.
 In summary, the game is rigged against the disenfranchised.
 As long as the disenfranchised are a political minority, they will be a permanent underclass.

-Question to Citizen: Do you want to maintain the system of governance that further disenfranchises citizens, including the most vulnerable, even though you “benefit” from it?
+Question to Citizen: Do you want to maintain the system of governance that further disenfranchises residents, including the most vulnerable, even though you “benefit” from it?